 11.0 SPECIALIST POSITIONS

-Employees appointed to a specialist position shall be placed within the salary range as approved for the position by the Merit Commission.
-Placement within the salary range is at the discretion of the Sheriff.
+Employees appointed to a specialist position shall be placed within the pay gradeas approved for the position by the Merit Commission.
+Placement within the gradeis at the discretion of the Sheriff.

 The employee will maintain two classifications: the permanent merit rank and the appointed rank or title, and accompanying pay.
 The merit rank is attained through appointment from a merit register based on a competitive merit examination, while the specialist appointment is based on the provisions of the Merit Commission Policy and Procedure: Specialist Positions.